 CLIMATE PROTECTION – EMISSIONS

 * Interim goals for 2030, 2035 and 2040 to be developed through fossil-free planning that is underway at each location

 ** 90% direct reduction of total emissions from 2019 levels with residual emissions negated by carbon removal

 Scope 1 emissions decreased in calendar year 2022 while, with the return to campus, scope 3 emissions increased as a result of greater commute and business travel (approximately 6,000 metric tons of carbon dioxide equivalent and 700 metric tons of carbon dioxide equivalent, respectively).

 ENERGY USE INTENSITY (EUI)

-UCSF saw a decrease in its EUI in the calendar year 2021.
+UCSF saw a decrease in its EUI in 2022.

 Green spend is defined as meeting preferred or minimum criteria in UC’s Sustainable Procurement Guidelines.

 Suppliers reporting: Electronics (7), Furniture (3), Cleaning supplies (4), Office supplies (3).